HydroModPy/HydroModPy/CONTRIBUTING.md

 The recommended workflow:

-1. Generate a template: `hmp config my_project.toml --profile user`
+1. Generate a template: `hmp config template my_project.toml --profile user`
 2. Open the file and read the comments -- they explain every parameter.
 3. Fill in the values for your catchment.
 4. Run: `hmp run my_project.toml`